sanger-tol/treeval/docs/genealignmentsynteny.md

 So we have now generated the directory structure for gene_alignment_data.
 So now lets use what we know to fill out the yaml.

-The yaml is a file that we need in order to tell the pipeline where everything is, an example can be found here: [EXAMPLE YAML](../assets/local_testing/nxOscDF5033.yaml).
+The yaml is a file that we need in order to tell the pipeline where everything is, an example can be found [here](../assets/local_testing/nxOscDF5033.yaml).

 Here we can see a number of fields that need to be filled out, the easiest being `synteny_genome_path` and `data_dir`.
 These refer to the directories we made earlier so we can replace them as such: